 What are the different stages involved in an investigation?

-Investigations go through the following stages:
+Fitness to practise investigations go through the following stages:

 Stage 1: triage